 We like to imagine we can work out what we’re good at through reflection, in a flash of insight.
 But that’s not how it works.

 Instead, go and try things.
-You’ll learn as you go, heading step-by-step towards a fulfilling career.
+You’ll learn as you go, heading step by step towards a fulfilling career.

-Now, once you’ve chosen an area, how can you ensure you succeed?
+Once you’ve chosen an area, how can you ensure you succeed?
 That’s what we cover in the next article.
 After that, we’ll show how to fit everything together into a career plan.